 - Hold a finger in the air and move it around while making a buzzing sound like a bee while baby's eyes will follow the movement and sound.

 - Make the bee land somewhere on your baby and give a tickle.

 - Use finger lights, finger puppets, or brightly colored objects on your finger.

 Baby Activities #14

-- Prop baby up on his tummy on a pillow, so he can keep his head up and look around.
+- Prop baby up on his tummy on an object like a pillow or rolled up towel, so he can keep his head up and look around.